-- 6.57 NMWLDF CS policies CS13 and DM4, JCS Policy 1, and Section 14 of the NPPF apply. - 6.58 The site lies within Flood Zone 1, which is an area at low risk of flooding.
+- 6.51 NMWLDF CS policies CS13 and DM4, JCS Policy 1, and Section 14 of the NPPF apply. - The site lies within Flood Zone 1, which is an area at low risk of flooding.
 The application provides for revised restoration contours and levels, and provision of a small water body, which would result in creation of additional flood storage volume.
 As regards the flood zone constraint, sand and gravel workings are identified as 'water-compatible development' in the table of Flood Risk Vulnerability Classification as set out in Planning Practice Guidance (PPG).
 PPG further advises that 'water-compatible development' is appropriate in Flood Zone 1.
-On this basis, the proposal is considered acceptable in terms of development within flood zone 1. - 6.59 The development lies within the flow path of the Environment Agency Updated Flood Map for Surface Water (1 in 30yr and 1 in 100yr events).
-As regards surface water management, PPG (Flood Risk and Coastal Change - opportunities for reducing flood risk overall, paragraph 050), requires opportunities be sought to reduce the overall level of flood risk in the area and beyond, for instance, through layout and form of development, and the appropriate application of sustainable drainage systems.
-PPG, Paragraph 079 further states that consideration of devising a sustainable drainage system depends on the proposed development and its location.
-Specifically it states that sustainable drainage systems may not be practicable for mineral extraction. - 6.60 As detailed above, the proposals are considered to be water compatible and the proposed development will result in creation of additional flood storage volume.
-Based on the information provided, the Lead Local Flood Authority has raised no objection on flood risk grounds. - 6.61 It is therefore considered, taking into account the above, that the development would not materially increase the risk of flooding and the proposal would not be in conflict with the relevant planning policies and objectives of the NPPF.
-Groundwater and surface water - 6.62 NMWLDF CS policy DM3 and Section 15 of the NPPF apply. - 6.63 The site is located within Groundwater Protection Zone 2 and in close proximity to a public water supply abstraction.
+On this basis, the proposal is considered acceptable in terms of development within flood zone 1. - Opportunities for reducing flood risk overall, paragraph 050), requires opportunities be sought to reduce the overall level of flood risk in the area and beyond, for instance, through layout and form of development, and the appropriate application of sustainable drainage systems.
+PPG, Paragraph 079 further states that consideration of development and its location.
+Specifically it states that sustainable drainage systems may not be practicable for mineral extraction. - 6.54 As detailed above, the proposals are considered to be water compatible and the proposed development will result in creation of additional flood storage volume.
+Based on the information provided, the Lead Local Flood Authority has raised no objection on flood risk grounds.

+- 6.55 It is therefore considered, taking into account the above, that the development would not materially increase the risk of flooding and the proposal would not be in conflict with the relevant planning policies and objectives of the NPPF. - Groundwater and surface water - 6.56 NMWLDF CS policy DM3 and Section 15 of the NPPF apply. - 6.57 The site is located within Groundwater Protection Zone 2 and in close proximity to a public water supply abstraction.
 The application provides for revised restoration levels and introduction of a small water body.
 Whilst the proposal includes excavation of mineral from below the groundwater, the supporting statement advises that no dewatering is proposed.
 The Environment Agency has been consulted and raises no objection in relation to groundwater protection.
 No response has been received from the consultation with Anglian Water.
 Given the above, it is therefore considered that the proposal would not be in conflict with the relevant planning policy or NPPF.